Jarnsen/Home-Assistant-Config_Daly2MQTT/README.md

 Das wo Energypack steht müsst Ihr auf eure gegebenheiten anpassen.
 Wenn Ihr das MQTT - Topic und den Device- Namen gleich setzt, könnt Ihr einfach alles wo Energypack steht mit dem Device - Namen ersetzen.

+You have various options to integrate MQTT data into Home Assistant.
+I'll show you here the variant with the "packages" folder.
+Simply create a folder named "packages" using the file editor, where the configuration.yaml is also stored.
+Inside this folder, create a file named "mqtt_daily.yaml" and copy the code 2 into it, making the necessary adjustments to the topics.
+Once you have done that, you just need to insert code 1 into the configuration.yaml and restart Home Assistant.

+Where it mentions "energypack", you need to adapt it to your specific situation.
+If you set the MQTT topic and the device name the same, you can simply replace everything that says "energypack" with the device name.

 # Darstellung in HomeAssistant als MQTT - Gerät

 ![Screenshot 2023-09-07 092312](https://github.com/Jarnsen/Config_Daly2MQTT/assets/15807572/e8f04fd2-b3e1-41a6-9b94-7e019ac856cf)